erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 Apart from their vertical and horizontal reach, a further benefit of cranes can be their small footprint relative to their horizontal reach.
 Mobile platforms, on the other hand, would have to be provided with access via the ground.

 ![The Digital Construction Platform that combines an industrial robot with a hydraulic arm to increase its reach.
-The red line has been drawn by the end of the hydraulic arm and the blue line by the small robot attached to it.
-Taken from [@KeatingCompoundArmApproach2014]](./figures/dcp-mit-media-lab.jpg){ #fig:dcp-media-lab }
+The red line has been drawn by the end of the hydraulic arm and the blue line by the small robot attached to it. [@KeatingCompoundArmApproach2014]](./figures/dcp-mit-media-lab.jpg){ #fig:dcp-media-lab }

 ### Potential Applications